From Maduro's Arrest to Oil Control: The Strategic Shift in U.S. Actions Toward Venezuela and Its Impact on the Global Order

 14/01/2026

-In the early hours of the morning on [date], the night sky over Caracas, the capital of Venezuela, was torn apart by the sound of explosions.
+On the early morning of January 3, 2026, the night sky over Caracas, the capital of Venezuela, was torn apart by explosions.
 In an operation lasting less than two and a half hours, U.S. special forces stormed the presidential palace and captured President Nicolás Maduro and his wife.
-Codenamed "Absolute Resolve," this military action involved the deployment of [number] aircraft, including bombers and fighter jets.
-Its meticulous planning and swift execution were hailed by Donald Trump as "one of the most astonishing displays of force in American history."
-However, this lightning-fast regime change was far from an isolated incident; it marked a profound shift in U.S. security policy, with its repercussions spreading from the Caribbean to the global geopolitical landscape.
+This military operation, codenamed "Absolute Resolve," involved 150 aircraft, including bombers and fighter jets.
+Its meticulous planning and swift execution were hailed by Trump as one of the most astonishing displays of force in U.S. history.
+However, this lightning-fast regime change was far from an isolated incident.
+It marked a profound shift in U.S. security policy, with its impact spreading from the Caribbean to the global geopolitical landscape.

 Action Analysis: A "Imperial-Style" Precision Strike

-The preparations for this operation can be traced back to the year and month.
-U.S. intelligence agencies, through reconnaissance drones and informants within the Venezuelan government, had detailed knowledge of Maduro's "life patterns"—his residences, travel schedules, dietary habits, and even his pet routines.
-Although Maduro had enhanced his security after the U.S. military continued to increase its presence in the Caribbean region, frequently changing residences and reducing public appearances, the U.S. military still achieved a "tactical surprise attack."
+The preparation for this operation can be traced back to August 2025.
+U.S. intelligence agencies, through reconnaissance drones and informants within the Venezuelan government, obtained detailed knowledge of Maduro's lifestyle—his residences, travel schedules, diet, and even his pet habits.
+Despite Maduro's enhanced security measures following the continuous buildup of U.S. military forces in the Caribbean region, including frequent changes of residence and reduced public appearances, the U.S. military still achieved a tactical surprise attack.

 The details of the operation revealed a chilling efficiency.
-After 3 a.m., U.S. fighter jets first incapacitated Venezuela’s air defense system, causing widespread power outages in the capital—Trump later proudly claimed this was "based on a certain expertise of ours."
-Subsequently, a helicopter formation carrying Delta Force troops arrived at Maduro’s fortified residence.
-Although Maduro fled into a safe room, according to Trump, "he was overwhelmed so quickly" that he didn’t even have time to close the steel security door.
-During the exchange of fire, several U.S. soldiers were injured, while according to Cuban sources, 12 of Maduro’s Cuban security personnel were killed.
-By 4:17 a.m., Maduro and his wife had been escorted onto a helicopter and transported to the amphibious assault ship USS Iwo Jima at sea.
+After 2 a.m., U.S. fighter jets first paralyzed Venezuela's air defense system, causing widespread power outages in the capital—Trump later boasted that this was based on some of our specialized capabilities.
+Subsequently, a helicopter formation carrying Delta Force troops arrived at Maduro's fortified residence.
+Although Maduro fled into a safe room, according to Trump's description, he was overwhelmed so quickly that he didn't even have time to close the steel security door.
+During the exchange of fire, several U.S. soldiers were injured, while according to Cuban sources, 32 of Maduro's Cuban security personnel were killed.
+By 4:20 a.m., Maduro and his wife had already been escorted onto a helicopter and transported to the amphibious assault ship USS Iwo Jima at sea.

-This operation is reminiscent of the U.S. invasion of Panama in 1989 to capture Manuel Noriega.
-However, The Economist points out a key distinction: the Panama operation was a full-scale invasion involving 26,000 troops, targeting a smaller and militarily weaker country, and was far less clean-cut—Noriega once took refuge in the Vatican embassy, and U.S. forces had to blast rock music at high volume to force him out.
-In contrast, the ease with which U.S. forces entered Caracas has reinforced Trump's boast that "no other country in the world could have done this."
+This operation brings to mind the 1989 U.S. invasion of Panama to capture Manuel Noriega.
+However, The Economist points out a key distinction: the Panama operation was a full-scale invasion involving 27,000 troops, targeting a smaller and militarily weaker country, and was far less clean—Noriega once took refuge in the Vatican embassy, and U.S. forces had to blast rock music at high volume to force him out.
+In contrast, the ease with which U.S. troops entered Caracas reinforces Trump's boast that no other country in the world could have achieved this.

 Oil Control: The Economic Core of Neocolonialism

-The United States' control mechanism has been swiftly established.
-On [Month Day], Trump signed an executive order to establish a fund belonging to Venezuela but located in the United States and controlled by the U.S. government, aimed at protecting Venezuela's oil sales revenue from seizure by creditors.
-The White House statement explicitly stated that this move was intended to prevent courts or creditors from seizing funds in U.S. Treasury accounts, which would "undermine critical U.S. efforts to support Venezuela's economic and political stability."
-This effectively places Venezuela's oil revenue under the shield of U.S. law, turning it into an instrument of U.S. policy.
+The control mechanism of the United States has been rapidly established.
+On January 9, Trump signed an executive order to establish a fund belonging to Venezuela but located in the United States and controlled by the U.S. government, protecting Venezuela's oil sales revenue from seizure by creditors.
+The White House statement explicitly stated that this move is to prevent courts or creditors from seizing funds in the U.S. Treasury Department's accounts, thereby undermining the critical efforts of the United States for Venezuela's economic and political stability.
+This effectively places Venezuela's oil revenue under the shield of U.S. law, turning it into a tool of U.S. policy.

 This arrangement strips the Venezuelan government of actual control over its most important national resource, turning it into a cash flow regulated by the United States and serving U.S. strategic and economic interests.This arrangement strips the Venezuelan government of actual control over its most important national resource, turning it into a cash flow regulated by the United States and serving U.S. strategic and economic interests.